-Pursuant to legal and statutory provisions, we hereby present the report on the supervisory activity we developed and submit the Audit Committee's Report and Opinion on the Report and Accounts for the year ended 31 December 2019 of Banco Comercial do Huambo, S.A. (hereby referred to as Bank), as well as on the proposal for appropriation of profit, which are a responsibility of the Board of Directors.
-The balance sheet shows a total of AOA 45,665,043 thousand and equity of AOA 24,760,163 thousand including profit after tax of AOA 7,163,989 thousand.
+Pursuant to legal and statutory provisions, we hereby present the report on the supervisory activity we developed and submit the Audit Committee's Report and Opinion on the Report and Accounts for the year ended 31 December 2020 of Banco Comercial do Huambo, S.A. (hereby referred to as Bank), as well as on the proposal for appropriation of profit, which are a responsibility of the Board of Directors.
+The balance sheet shows total assets of AOA 48,636,124,000 and equity of AOA 30,968,430,000 including profit after tax of AOA 6,208,266,000.

-1. Throughout the financial year, we had the chance to periodically monitor the Bank's activity, the adequacy of the accounting records and compliance with applicable legal and statutory standards.
-The Bank's management and several departments provided us with the explanations and information we requested, necessary for the preparation of our opinion.

-2. Within the scope of our duties, we carried out analysis and appraised the Financial Statements which comprise the Balance Sheet, Income Statement, Cash flow Statement and the respective Notes, all of which were prepared in accordance with the International Accounting Standards (IASB) and International Financial Reporting Standards (IFRS), according to the provision of Notice 6/2016 of 16 May, issued by the National Bank of Angola.

-3. We analysed the Management Report which describes with sufficient clarity the Bank's activity during 2019.

-4. The valuation criteria used for the preparation of the accounts correspond to the correct valuation of the assets.

-5. We analysed the Independent Auditors' Report, issued by Crowe Angola - Auditors and Consultants, SA which contains an unqualified audit opinion.

-6. In the light of the foregoing, and taking into consideration the work done we propose:

-a) The approval of the Management Report and the Accounts for the year ended 31 December 2019.

-b) The approval of the proposed appropriation of net profit from 2019, as described in the Management Report.

-7. We would also like to express our gratitude to the Board of Directors and the Bank's departments for their collaboration.
+- 1. Throughout the financial year, we had the chance to periodically monitor the Bank's activity, the adequacy of the accounting records and compliance with applicable legal and statutory standards.
+The Bank's management and several departments provided us with the explanations and information we requested, necessary for the preparation of our opinion. - 2.
+Within the scope of our duties, we carried out analyses and appraised the Financial Statements which comprise the Balance Sheet, Income Statement, Cash flow Statement and the respective Notes, all of which were prepared in accordance with the International Accounting Standards (IASB) and International Financial Reporting Standards (IFRS), according to the provision of Notice 6/2016 of 16 May, issued by the National Bank of Angola. - 3.
+We analysed the Management Report which describes with sufficient clarity the Bank's activity during 2020. - 4 The valuation criteria used for the preparation of the accounts correspond to the correct valuation of the assets. - 5.
+We analysed the Independent Auditors' Report, issued by Crowe Angola Auditors and Consultants, SA which contains emphasis of matter relating to the effects of the Covid-19 pandemic and its impacts on a global scale. - 6.
+In the light of the foregoing, and taking into consideration the work done we propose: - a) The approval of the Management Report and the Accounts for the year ended 31 December 2020. - b) The approval of the proposed appropriation of net profit from 2020, as described in the Management Report. - c) Approval of a vote of praise, reinforcing the trust in the Board of Directors for its dedication, good performance and for the results achieved in the financial year of 2020, which reflect the bank's soundness and sustained growth. - 7.
+We would also like to express our gratitude to the Board of Directors and the Bank's departments for their collaboration.

-Luanda, 4 May 2020
+Luanda, 29 April 2021